bilbobaggs/Phishing_Buddies/Walkthroughs/HTB/Chemistry/Chemistry.md

 -vv: Increases the verbosity level, causing Nmap to print more information about the scan in progress.

--oA chemistry-nmap: Output in the three major formats at once.
+-oA <FILE_NAME>: Output in the three major formats at once.

 ```
 # Nmap 7.95 scan initiated Thu Feb 27 05:17:04 2025 as: /usr/lib/nmap/nmap -T5 -A -O -sC -p - -vv -oA chemistry-nmap 10.10.11.38